 - Plant-based proteins such as

-Make some of your meals vegetarian because plant-based fats are associated with lower oxidized LDL and less inflammation.
-Good fat choices include:
+Make at least some of your meals vegetarian because plant-based fats are associated with lower oxidized LDL and less inflammation.
+Good fat choices include

 - Olive oil